TraPS-VarI/TraPS-VarI/docs/index.rst

 Motif-2
 ********

-* The immunoreceptor tyrosine-based **inhibition** motifs (ITIM) are present in the cytoplasmic domains of transmembrane receptors of virtuall all immune cells.
-Recruitment of specific phosphatases to the tyrosine-phosphorylated ITIM results in the complete inhibition or downmodulation of immune cell effector functions (Ravetch et al, Science 2000: https://doi.org/10.1126/science.290.5489.84)
+* The immunoreceptor tyrosine-based **inhibition** motifs (ITIM) are present in the cytoplasmic domains of transmembrane receptors of virtually all immune cells.
+Recruitment of specific phosphatases to the tyrosine-phosphorylated ITIM results in the complete inhibition or downmodulation of immune cell effector functions (Daëron et al, Immunity 1995: https://doi.org/10.1016/1074-7613(95)90134-5)

 Motif-3
 ********